rxn7/game_of_life/README.md

 - Cell culling (render only visible cells) (chunk culling should replace this in the future)
 - Vertex array (sending data to the GPU in single draw call)
 - Logic is calculated on separate thread
-- VertexArray building is on separate thread
+- ~~VertexArray building is on separate thread~~ temporarily removed
 - VertexArray is rebuilt only when necessary

 # How to build